Lamb Chop Cooking Guide: Perfect Juicy Chops Every Time

 The first step to delicious lamb chops is choosing the right cut.
 It's not just about picking a random package from the supermarket.
 There are a few popular choices, each with its own unique characteristics that cater to different tastes and cooking preferences.

-Rack of Lamb: This is the classic choice, consisting of a row of ribs with the meat attached.
+rack of lamb: This is the classic choice, consisting of a row of ribs with the meat attached.
 It's a showstopper for special occasions, offering impressive presentation and tender, flavourful meat.
 Think of it as the VIP of the lamb chop world.

 Lamb Chops: These individual chops are cut from the loin and can be found in various sizes, typically around 1-inch thick.
 They're perfect for a quick and easy weeknight meal, offering a satisfying portion size without being overwhelming.